jisaacstone/sfzlint/README.md

 Opcode data is from [sfzformat.com](https://sfzformat.com/).
 I have observed some opcodes in my instruments that are not listed on sfzformat.
 For example `pitch_ccN` `volume_onccN` and `fileg_depthccN`.
-Pondering weather ARIA treats `cc` and `oncc` as interchangeable, though perhaps these are simply ignored by the player.
+Pondering weather ARIA treats `cc` and `oncc` as interchangeable, though perhaps these are bugs in the file that are simply ignored by the player.

 ## Installing